MrJuneJune/backend-challenge/plans.md

 ### Models
   - User
-    - Created using devise
+    - Created using devise DONE
     - Used to sign up and sign in
-    - Has one to one relationship with profile
+    - Has one to one relationship with profile DONE

-  - Profile
+  - Profile DONE
-    - Attributes
+    - Attributes DONE
       - name
       - personal website url
       - shorten website url
       - heading values could be json or another tables
-    - Has 1:m with friendship
+    - Has 1:m with friendship DONE
-    - There should be two concerns
+    - There should be two concerns DONE
       - Create shorten url if url is correct (validate long url)
       - Grab heading after creating the profile (JSON attributes)

-  - Friendship
+  - Friendship DONE
-    - attributes
+    - attributes DONE
       - frinedid
       - user_id
-    - belong to profile
+    - belong to profile DONE
-    - there should be call back for creating bi directional relationship
+    - there should be call back for creating bi directional DONE relationship

 ### APIs